 Shortage of Skills

 HIPAA, GDPR, SOX and now CCPA, and many more states have begun to roll out legislations concerning IT security.
 Organizations need to comply with these regulations to stay compliant.
-This is no longer a necessity it is now absolute norm, to stay in business.
+This is no longer a necessity it is now the absolute norm, to stay in business.
 Organizations will need to plan their IT security overall keeping this in mind.

 IAM – absolute need